Seder hishtalshelus

-The theosophical tradition in Kabbalah is concerned with defining in great detail the esoteric nature, particular divine manifestations, and functional role of each level between the infinite and the finite.
-Each spiritual realm embodies a creative stage God continually uses to go from his self to the creation of the physical world, the material Universe being the end of the chain, and the only physical realm.
-Hasidic thought applies the Kabbalistic scheme to its own concern of perceiving divine omnipresence in this material world.
-In this, Hasidism varies in its use of Kabbalah, Mainstream-Hasidism avoiding Kabbalistic focus, while Chabad thought explains seder hishtalshelus in relation to man's psychology.
-In contrast to the functional aim of Kabbalah, this contemplates seder hishtalshelus as a vehicle for relating to the divine unity with creation.
+Kabbalah is concerned with defining the esoteric nature, particularly the partzufim or divine manifestations or personas, as well as the functional role of each level between the infinite and the finite.
+Each spiritual realm embodies a creative stage God uses to go from his self to the creation of the physical world, the material Universe being the end of the chain and the only physical realm.
+Hasidic thought applies the Kabbalistic scheme to its concern of perceiving divine omnipresence in this material world.
+In this, Hasidism varies in its use of Kabbalah, Mainstream-Hasidism avoiding Kabbalistic focus, while Chabad thought explains seder hishtalshelut concerning man's psychology.
+In contrast to the functional aim of Kabbalah, this contemplates seder hishtalshelut as a vehicle for relating to the divine unity with creation.

-The term Seder Hishtalshelus is sometimes used restrictively to refer to the actually emergent Created Order (the comprehensive Four Worlds).
-More broadly, all preceding levels are included, as their function underlies resulting Existence.
+"Seder Hishtalshelut" is sometimes used restrictively to refer to the emergent Created Order, the Four Worlds.
+More broadly, all preceding levels are included, as their function underlies existence.
 This page lists and links to all the main spiritual levels described in Lurianic Kabbalah, the scheme of Isaac Luria (1534–1572), the basis of modern Jewish mysticism.
 Its listing incorporated, expanded and explained earlier Medieval/Classical Kabbalah.
-After Luria, esoteric Kabbalists broadened explanation within the Lurianic listing.
-The supra-rational doctrines of Luria described Chokhmah (wisdom) levels of Divinity (Tzimtzum, Shevira) that preceded the "rationally" perceived Binah (understanding) levels of Medieval Kabbalah and Moshe Cordovero.
+After Luria, esoteric Kabbalists broadened their explanation within the Lurianic listing.
+The supra-rational doctrines of Luria described the Chokmah levels of divinity (tzimtzum and the shattering) that preceded the "rationally" perceived Bina levels of Medieval Kabbalah and Moses ben Jacob Cordovero.
 In turn, the Habad Hasidic exploration described Keter (will) levels of Divine intention that preceded Creation.